Trail Maintenance / Land Stewards / Hike Leaders / Other Collingwood

 • Empathetic listeners who are able to provide inclusive, non-judgmental support to callers representing a variety of ages, identities, and concerns

-• Call centre operates 24/7, and we actively recruit both day and night shifts
+• Call centre operates 24/7, and we actively recruit both day and night shifts.

 • Day shifts are 4 hours